will-hanabi-bot/rust-bot/README.md

 # rust-bot

+**NOTE:** This was mainly an experiment to see if Rust was a good language for me (it isn't).
+This project is now succeeded by [scala-bot](https://github.com/will-hanabi-bot/scala-bot) and is no longer under active development.

 A deterministic Rust bot that plays on the [hanab.live](https://hanab.live/) interface.
 Basic structure and ideas were taken from [Zamiell's example bot](https://github.com/Zamiell/hanabi-live-bot) (Python).
 Fork of my [more-developed bot](https://github.com/will-hanabi-bot/hanabi-bot) (JavaScript).

 It only plays with [Reactor 1.0 conventions](https://hanabi.wiki/en/conventions/reactor).
 Just like my other bot, it does not do any "learning" during the game.